gublan24/BerkeleyDbUmple/README.md

 # Berkeley DB (Umple)

 ## Description
 This repo offers an SPL compositional version of Berkeley DB JE writen in Umple.
 It is refactored from a FeatureHouse implementaion.
 Mixsets are used to represent the features of the Berkeley DB.
 Initial translation to Umple was accomplished by Umplificator.
-Then each each feature’s fragments are refactored into mixset fragments.
+Then each feature’s fragments are refactored into mixset fragments.
 The feature diagram below (click to zoom-in) can be viewed and generated using Feature Diagram examples in UmpleOnline tool : http://cruise.eecs.uottawa.ca/umpleonline/

 ![alt text](https://raw.githubusercontent.com/gublan24/BerkeleyDbUmple/e9aebd48dc937a2cad2b7c0640107144d6f6113b/src/configuration/graphviz.svg)
 ##  Installation